The Minnesota Local Road Research Board has developed new pavement preservation guidance designed specifically for local road agencies.

-New pavement preservation guidance helps local road agencies review accessible and effective options for preserving the condition of local asphalt pavements.
-Typical pavement preservation techniques often focus on high-volume, heavily loaded pavements.
-City and county road managers need approaches to resealing low-volume asphalt pavements against moisture incursion, returning some flexibility to oxidized and brittle asphalt binder, and filling in minor ruts and cracks.
+Pavement preservation techniques often focus on high-volume, heavily loaded pavements, but cities and counties need approaches to resealing low-volume asphalt pavements against moisture incursion, returning some flexibility to oxidized and brittle asphalt binder, and filling in minor ruts and cracks.

-- Pavement Preservation Techniques – Local Government Focused (pdf)
+- Pavement Preservation Techniques – Local Government Focused (Chapter 6 of the MnDOT Pavement Preservation Manual) (pdf)

 - Technical Summary (pdf)